satish-pati/GPU_SIMULATOR/README.md

   - Modified `Simulator::cycle()` to finalize SYNC implementation for all cores.
   - Modified `Simulator::run()` to ensure SYNC behavior in multi-core simulation.
   - Modified `Core::isBranchTaken()` to support CID-based branching for test cases.
-  - Implemented `Simulator::pipelinesEmpty()` to ensure all pipelines are ready for SYNC.
+  - Implemented `Simulator::pipelinesEmpty()` to ensure all pipelines completed.
+  - Added new Lw_spm ,sw_spm instructions for SPM memory.
 - **Niharika:**
   - checked complete implemenatation of SYNC for any errors and fixes.
   - Implemented test case `testcase3cache.s` to verify cache and SYNC behavior with larger array access.